victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 Here, an `auto` return type froces the compiler to look at the trailing return type, so it will detect the type of expression on the right of `->`, for example `decltype(object.to_string())`.
 If the substituition fails, the function is omitted from the overloads candidate list.
 That's simple.

+There is a `std::enable_if` template that could solve the same problem, but in my opinion, it’s more verbose.
+Therefore, I’d reserve its usage until it’s truly necessary.

 Once again, compile, run, enjoy: `a: A; b: B{1}; pi: 3; pi(double): 3.141593`.
 We've spent some time on it, it seems working and I think, <abbr title="a polite way to say it's far from finished">it's a good start<abbr>.

-### Concepts: a C++ 20 approach

-Just a honor mention: concepts make template metaprogramming a lot easier and concise, but let's craft some code and use-cases in advance.
-All the code written in the chapters below will be updated to use concepts in the Charper __TODO__.

-## makeString() and collections
+## Collections support in makeString()

-Now we could implement a containers support to add more fun and a bit of complexity to our makeString().
+Let's level up makeString() with support for generic containers and amp up the coding fun.
 First, alter out test code with some cases:
 {{< highlight cpp>}}
 // main.cpp
 #include <vector>